ImperialCollegeLondon/safedata_validator/docs/safe_dataset_checker/usage.md

 # Using the SAFE Dataset Checker

+The SAFE dataset validation code is an open source Python package.
+The code is maintained  [here](https://github.com/ImperialCollegeLondon/safedata_validator) but is easier to install using  [PyPI](https://pypi.org/project/safedata-validator).

-The SAFE dataset checking code is a publicly available Python package available [here](https://github.com/ImperialCollegeLondon/safe_dataset_checker).
-The  `safe_dataset_checker` repository contains a Python module to validate submitted files and report on any problems.
+The  `safedata_validator` package contains a Python module to validate submitted files and report on any problems.
 The code validates:

   1. The data submission formatting of the file.
   1. All taxonomic names against the GBIF taxonomy database.
   1. All location names against the SAFE Gazetteer.

 Datasets can be submitted by registered researchers at the [SAFE website](https://safeproject.net/datasets/submit_dataset) which will automatically use this code to check that the file is formatted correctly.
-However, you can also download and run it yourself!
+However, you can also install and run it yourself!

 The program usage instructions are:

-    usage: safe_dataset_checker.py [-h] [-l LOCATIONS_JSON]
+    usage: safedata_validator.py [-h] [-l LOCATIONS_JSON]
                                    [--gbif_database GBIF_DATABASE]
                                    [--validate_doi]
                                    fname